vijay35/junit-get-started/README.md

 		-assertFalse
 		-assertEquals
 		-and any other two variety.
-3. Do verify that the tests successfully builds.
+3. Verify that the test successfully builds.
-4. Create a [pull request](https://help.github.com/articles/about-pull-requests/) requesting to merge the commits on your fork to this repository.
+4. Then create a [pull request](https://help.github.com/articles/about-pull-requests/) requesting to merge the commits on your fork to this repository.
-5. Write a very conscise but informative pull request message,explaining the test cases in your pull request!
-Remember to use your words wisely.
+5. Write a informative pull request explaining about the junit tests you created.
+6. After creating a pull request, verify that the codacy and travis checks passes.
+If it shows error there is some error in your project.

 ## Points to keep in mind while contributing
 * There is not much content in main code (src/main/). *Add your test code to (src/test/) only.*